 Let whatever piece of music you chose ring out while you make yourself pick one thing you can see that’s clutter.
 Use the sound of the music to propel you forward and pick something to work on.
 Something, anything, doesn’t matter as long as you keep moving.
 As soon as you hear the music, pick something up.

 If you sit and listen to the music, you haven’t picked an energetic enough song.
 It has to be something that’ll literally get you on your feet dancing.
 A piece so infectiously upbeat that it pulls you to your feet.
-If you’re stuck for ideas, try one of these on for size:

 Once you’re on your feet, make a decision about that one thing.